microsoft/Accera/docs/Manual/03 Schedules.md

             C[i, j] += A[i, k] * B[k, j]
 ```

-Some orders are not allowed.
-Describing the restrictions in full requires concepts that have not yet been introduced, so we merely mention the restrictions here and explain them in detail later on.
+However, some orders are not allowed.
+Describing these restrictions in full will require concepts that are yet to be introduced.
+Therefore, we are stating these restrictions here and will discuss them later in the upcoming sections.
 The restrictions are:
-1. The *inner dimension* created by a `split` transformation (see below) always comes after its corresponding *outer dimension*.
+1. The *inner dimension* created by a `split` transformation (see below) must be ordered later than its corresponding *outer dimension*.
 2. The *fusing dimension* created by a `fuse` operation (see [Section 4](<04%20Fusing.md>)) must always precede any *unfused dimensions*.

 Also note that `reorder` can also have the following overloaded form:
 ```python